Meet The Mom Who Lost Friends Over Her NFT Obsession

 8:30 a.m. — Answer emails and then check OpenSea to find that I have offers on a number of NFTs I own, even though I have not put them up for sale.
 The NFT I get the most offers on — for upwards of nearly 1 ETH [Editor’s note: At the time of writing this was about $3,000, but currently is around $1,100.] — is the myBFF bracelet I got for FREE!
 Also got offers on my spaceHUG and my VeeFriends2 moose.
 What a weird world I live in, man.

 9 a.m. — Host my weekly Twitter Space, The ABCs of NFTs.
-I want to be the encyclopedia

-Britannica for Gen X’ers (or anyone who is confounded by crypto and NFTs) — so I focus on one topic a week in hopes to demystify it all a little.
+I want to be the encyclopedia Britannica for Gen X’ers (or anyone who is confounded by crypto and NFTs) — so I focus on one topic a week in hopes to demystify it all a little.
 Today’s talk: utility — and how nostalgia can be a very good utility.
 Utility in NFTs is the stuff you get after you buy the art that makes you feel even better about having bought it.
 So, for example, with my collection Gen-X NFTs, some utility you’ll get are mix tapes, yearbooks, Gen X–inspired merch, and IRL/Metaverse events for holders — just fun things that make you feel good about having purchased an NFT.
 Using nostalgia, I hope to show people that there is an NFT out there that is relatable and aligned with their interests to make Web3 seem less daunting.

 11 a.m. — I’m feeling a little tired (I’m secretly an introvert, so hosting a Twitter Space knocked me out a bit), so I take a cat nap.

-Note: Correction: A previous version misstated the name of the company that made The Matrix NFTs.